Alchemist - 134/102/126mm, 18mR@175cm

-A playful twin-tip park ski that also loves powder and carving.
+A playful stable twin-tip ski, loves powder and carving.

 **NOTE: The Alchemist comes with its own unique lightening bolt topsheet.
 When selecting your skis you get to pick which base color and AMALGAM inlay color you'd like on the bottom of your skis.
 Choose from numerous color combinations (scroll thru images for examples).